Madrid drop first points as Benzema spurns penalty against Osasuna

 Benzema, on his return to the side after injury, won a spot-kick but then fired it against the crossbar, and also had a goal disallowed for offside as Madrid tried to force a way through.

-Vinicius Junior broke the deadlock with a cross that snuck all the way through, but Kike Garcia's well-taken header earned Osasuna a point.
+Vinicius Junior broke the deadlock just before half-time with a cross that snuck all the way into the far corner, but Kike Garcia's well-taken header early in the second period earned Osasuna a point.

+"What we were missing was scoring that penalty, normally Karim scores them," Madrid coach Carlo Ancelotti told DAZN.

+"He had no problem playing the 90 minutes.
+It's been a month since he's played, he has to get his best form back.
+He did his part, he had the chance from the penalty.
+It's an accident, sometimes it happens."

 Real Madrid president Florentino Perez told the club's fans at an assembly on Sunday morning that a European Super League project was essential, but Osasuna showed domestic football can still offer a significant challenge.